pratamawijaya/generator-app-kotlin/README.md

 # Generator Project Android

 ## How to use
-- clone it with `git clone --recursive git-url`
 - install dependecies `npm install`
+- sync the project template with sync_template.js `node app/sync_template.js`
 - link the project with `npm link`
 - run the generator `yo basekotlinandroid`